-- If the further work or material added to an article in the second country constitutes a substantial transformation. - For a good of a NAFTA country: if under the NAFTA Marking Rules (19 CFR Part 102) the second country is determined to be the country of origin of the good. - For an article considered to be a textile of apparel product (regardless of whether it is a good of a NAFTA country): if the country of origin is determined by the general rules set forth in 19 CFR Part 102.21 to be the second country.
+- If the further work or material added to an article in the second country constitutes a substantial transformation. - For a good of a USMCA country: if under the USMCA/NAFTA Marking Rules (19 CFR Part 102) the second country is determined to be the country of origin of the good for marking purposes. - For a good of a USMCA country: if under the USMCA Origin Rules (19 CFR Part 182) the second country is determined to be the country of origin for purposes of making a claim for preferential treatment.